ContracGuardAI/frontend/docs/architecture/ai-agent.md

-# AI Agent Architecture
+# AI Engine Architecture

 ## How the AI Works

-ContractGuard does not call the Anthropic API directly.
-Instead, it spawns the **Claude Code CLI** as a child process from the Next.js API routes.
-This approach means:

-- No API key in `.env` — uses the developer's authenticated Claude CLI session
-- The agent's behavior is controlled by a `CLAUDE.md` system prompt file
-- All AI outputs are returned as structured JSON
+ContractGuard uses the **QVAC SDK** (`@qvac/sdk`) to run local AI inference via Qwen3 models.
+All AI logic is contained in `app/lib/contractAgent.ts`.
+There is no subprocess spawning, no external AI API calls, and no API key needed for inference.

+Key characteristics:
+- All inference is local (Qwen3 models via QVAC runtime)
+- Temperature is always `0` — deterministic, consistent output
+- Three model tiers: `fast`, `smart`, `best`
+- Structured JSON output enforced via prompt engineering

 ---

-## Agent Directory
+## System Prompt

-The agent context lives at `agent/CLAUDE.md` (relative to `frontend/`).
-This file contains:
+The AI system prompt lives at `frontend/agent/CLAUDE.md`.
+It defines:

 1. **Expert persona** — Senior auditor with 10+ years in Indonesian procurement contracts
 2. **Three operating modes** (triggered by prompt structure):